With a northern Maine location, this resort keeps cranking through April into

 Tuckerman’s deserves mention – though you have to hike (no luxury lifts or

-lodging here) the flanks of the highest mountain on the Eastern Seaboard, 6,288'
+lodging here) the flanks of the highest mountain on the Northeastern Seaboard, 6,288'

 Mount Washington, for

 this au natural spring ski terrain.
 Just remember that